deepsquare-io/grid/docs/docs/05-deploy-deepsquare/03-guides/04-mounts.md

 ## Predefined mounts

 DeepSquare automatically mounts a shared file system on all nodes during a job.
+This shared filesystem only lives during the job, so no worries about cleaning it.

 See [environment variables](environment-variables) for the path to the shared storage.